techsecy/techsecy/README.md

 ## 🔥 About Me

 I am a computer science student pursuing a Bachelor of Computer Applications (BCA) at Chandigarh University, driven by a passion for technology and a strong desire to learn.
-My journey began at the age of ten, exploring computer systems, and since then, I have developed skills in networking, cybersecurity, data analysis, and backend technologies.
-Now, I am excited to apply my knowledge and skills to excel as a Backend Developer.

-In addition to development, I have deep knowledge in **data analytics and visualization**, proficient in **Power BI, SQL, and Python (Pandas, NumPy, Seaborn, Matplotlib)**, enabling me to extract insights from complex datasets.

-I'm also an **open-source enthusiast** who enjoys working with **Linux-based systems, troubleshooting various software & hardware issues, and customizing Android devices by flashing custom ROMs**.

 ---